kura-okubo/4mNonSelfSim_UGUCA/doc/dev-doc/index.rst

 Welcome to uguca!

 uguca is a spectral-boundary-integral (SBI) method to model the dynamic failure of an interface between two elastic half-spaces.
 The SBI method provides computational efficency and accuracy.
-For a detailed description of the theoretical basis for the SBI method, please refer to :doc:`./src/references`.

 In this online documentation, you find information on how to get and compile uguca, how to develop and run your own simulation, and how to develop additional features for uguca.